 Above: View from the Walmart in Polson, Montana

 I had cleared it with management, so we parked under a parking lot lamp.
 Upon waking in the morning there were six cars grouped around our camper.

 Above: Chinook Winds Casino parking lot in Lincoln City, Oregon

 We also enjoy camping at casinos.
 Chinook Winds on the Oregon coast at Lincoln City is a popular destination.
-About the third weekend in June they have their anniversary celebration and huge firework display.
+About the third weekend in June, they have their anniversary celebration and huge firework display.
 Lots of RVers come over for the festivities.
-Over the past it has always been free parking.
+In the past, it has always been free parking.
 Now the new policy is to sign in and receive a three day maximum stay as long as you have 40 credits from the casino.
 Spend 40 bucks and you get three nights for free.
 That’s not hard to do in a short period of time.

 Above: Harris Ranch Courtyard, California central valley, I-5 at Coalinga exit

 One more place we can’t resist an overnight stay.
 Harris Ranch in central California off I-5 at the Coalinga exit.
 The parking lot has lots of shade, the restaurant is beautiful and the Harris-fed beef are the best steaks in the world!” – Roger and Elaine Odahl, 2008 Dodge Ram 3500, 2004 Eagle Cap 950

 “We have a friend who is the minister of a church in the White Mountains of New Hampshire.
 He allowed us to park in the church lot for a few nights last fall.
 However, that’s not the first time we’ve stopped at a church for a night.